kavolorn/Docker-OpenCV/README.md

-# OpenCV image for Docker based on Ubuntu.
+# OpenCV image for Docker based on Debian.

 OpenCV build without libgtk2.0++ and ibdc1394 2.x.

-Image is based on Ubuntu 14.04 with Python 3.
+Image is based on Debian Jessie with Python 3.

 ## References